markd315/GitTutorial/README.md

 A new row+color should be interpreted as being on a distinct branch.

-![Create a new branch and check it out](/tutimg/gitcheckout.png) As we can infer from the diagram, both branches have the first commit in common, but after they branch they each contain 2-3 different commits (representing work on different features).
+![Create a new branch and check it out](/tutimg/gitcheckout.png)

+As we can infer from the diagram, both branches have the first commit in common, but after they branch they each contain 2-3 different commits (representing work on different features).

-A major goal of branch management is to combine work that *was* done in parallel by multiple authors to a single, releasable version.
+A major goal of branch management is to combine work that *was* done in parallel by multiple authors to a single, releasable version with all of the features and bugfixes included.

 In order to do this, we need to merge a target branch into a base branch.